VincentSchippefilt/VincentSchippefilt.github.io/_drafts/after-cp.md

 - it was the customer first choice.
 - we needed an easy way to allow power users to create custom reports
 1. Business layer in C# and .Net.
 Reasons:
-- it was a no brainer, we are the Agile.Net team in my company :)
+- what else, we are the Agile.Net team in my company :) (more on that later, there is something else...)
 - we all knew it well.
-- it would allow us to easilly configure continuous testing, integration and delivery using our VSTS infrastructure
+- it would allow us to easily configure continuous testing, integration and delivery using our VSTS infrastructure
 1. Data access layer in C#, using Entity Framework.
 Reasons:
 - we all knew it well.
 - even though EF is slow, it was still fast enough to support our expected load.
 - EF Migrations is a good way to design the database incrementally.
-- disabling lazy loading and forcing the developper to eager load and/or  explicit loadig related entities makes sure we don't create too many N+1 problems
+- disabling lazy loading and forcing the developer to eager load and/or  explicit loading related entities makes sure we don't create too many N+1 problems
 - we added in our Definition of Done that every query should be inspected (not that we don't trust EF to do a good job)
 1. A Service Layer with ASP.Net Web API.
 Reasons:
 - most of us knew it. none of us knew it well.